TeamShybro/justchat-master/README.md

 This is one of the fundamental modules of a Task Management Program project.

-In used technologies;
+In used technologies:
-  HTML5
+  HTML5,
-  CSS3
+  CSS3,
-  Javascript
+  Javascript,
   Django

-Database;
+Database:
   SQLite